 Named after an adventurer who stumbled upon the site in the 1960s, award-winning Jack’s Camp sits in the shade of palms amid a giant salt lake which dried up thousands of years ago.
-All year round here, sightings of rare brown hyena are almost guaranteed and guests are also often treated to unforgettable interactions with a gang of semi-habituated meerkats.
+The award-winning camp pays homage to its past, adorned in vintage 1940’s style campaign furniture.

-Unbelievably vast, these pans offer a unique desert experience in the dry season, offering otherworldly lunar terrain that you can explore by quad bike.
+Located adjacent to Botswana’s astounding Makgadikgadi Pans National Park, the vast pans offer a unique desert experience in the dry season, offering otherworldly lunar terrain to explore.
+The landscape is home to several fascinating desert species including brown hyena, porcupine, aardwolf and aardvark.
+Other wildlife you may see include black-maned Kalahari lion, honey badgers, jackals or bat eared fox.
 After the rains, the ecosystem transforms into watery grasslands, attracting huge herds of zebra and wildebeest.
-For several months, the landscape teems with game and attendant predators.
-During this green season, guests can bear witness the last remaining mass mammal migration in southern Africa.
+For several months, the landscape teems with game.
+During this green season, guests can bear witness to Southern Africa’s last remaining mass mammal migration of zebra.

 The central hub of the camp, the expansive and gorgeous mess tent houses a grand dining table, lounge room, museum, antique pool table and bar – set within a large chest.
 Throughout the mess tent, guests can find beautiful campaign furniture and cabinets filled with fascinating artefacts, old maps and fossils.
 Not far from the main area, there is a separate tent that houses a sensational indoor pool, surrounded by elegant sun loungers.